 “Chin up, Zephyr,” he whispered to himself.
 “Maybe one day things will be different.”

-He straightened his armor and took comfort in the fact that he could at least choose who was to be stuck with.
-As he thought this, a knock sounded on his door.
+He straightened his armor and took comfort in the fact that he could at least choose whom was to be stuck with.
+A knock sounded on his door.
 Zephyr quickly straightened and called for the person on the other side to enter.

-The door opened revealing General Ocran who bowed shortly at the waist.
+The door opened, revealing General Ocran who bowed shortly at the waist.
 “The prospects are prepared and ready for you, Highness.”

 “Very well, General.
 Proceed.
 Do you find yourself satisfied with the prospects?”

-“Very much so,” the man said as he led Zephyr to the outer courtyard.
+“Very much so,” the General said as he led Zephyr to the outer courtyard.
 “Especially one of them.
 I believe he would make the most excellent bodyguard out of any of them by far.”

-“Hmmm,” Zephyr said, finding it odd that the man was so enthusiastic about something that clearly shouldn't excite him.
-Especially seeing as how he and the General had certainly had their differences in the past.
-“Well, we'll see,” he said.
+“Hmmm,” Zephyr said, finding it odd that the man was so enthusiastic about something that clearly shouldn't excite him, especially seeing as how he and the General had certainly had their differences in the past.
+“Well, we'll see.”

-As they walked to the training yard Zephyr began to become irritable as his thoughts shifted glumly to how miserable he'd be with a bodyguard at his arm every moment of every day.
-Not to mention how uncomfortable it would be to have someone serve him in such an extravagant manner when he obviously could protect himself.
+As they walked to the training yard Zephyr began to become irritable as his thoughts shifted glumly to how miserable he'd be with a bodyguard at his arm every moment of every day, not to mention how uncomfortable it would be to have someone serve him in such an extravagant manner when he obviously could protect himself.

-But as they entered the courtyard Zephyr put on a pleasant smile.
+But as they entered the courtyard, Zephyr put on a pleasant smile.
 If not for the act then for the poor soldiers who had worked hard to earn such a high position.
-For some of them, he knew it was everything they had dreamed of.
+For some of them, it was everything they had dreamed of.
 It helped that bodyguards gained a position almost equal to that of one of the Royal Family and were held in high respect.

 Prince Zephyr clasped his hands behind his back and surveyed the group of soldiers that had been trained for him.
 His father’s general followed close behind and watched his face intently as he surveyed the row of men and women.